cykod/Quintus-website/public/guide/animation.md

 This will define an animation sprite called "player" and 8 different named animations to go along with it.

 You'll notice there are a number of different options you can pass as details for each animation.
-The only required option is `frames` the rest have reasonable defaults unless you need to override them.
+The only required option is `frames`.
+The rest have reasonable defaults unless you need to override them.

 * `frames`: an array of frame numbers that make up the animation
 * `rate`: frames per second, best expressed as a fraction